The Best Places to Watch EPCOT Fireworks – World Showcase & Beyond

 La Hacienda de San Angel | Mexico Pavilion

-La Hacienda de San Angel is the second table service restaurant at the Mexico Pavilion and one of the pavilion’s two dining options with views of the fireworks.
-With its soft lighting, charming interior, waterfront views, and shareable plates inspired by the cuisine of Southern Mexico, it’s the perfect choice for couples hoping for an especially romantic setting to enjoy Epcot Forever or HarmonioUS.
+La Hacienda de San Angel is the second table-service restaurant at the Mexico Pavilion and one of the pavilion’s two dining options with views of the fireworks show.
+With its soft lighting, charming interior, waterfront views, and shareable plates inspired by the cuisine of Southern Mexico, it’s the perfect choice for couples hoping for an especially romantic setting to enjoy Epcot Forever.

 La Cantina de San Angel | Mexico Pavilion

-Offering up fresh sushi and slightly obscured views of World Showcase Lagoon, Tokyo Dining isn’t a great spot to catch the Epcot fireworks, but it is a decent spot to try for sushi fans looking for a memorable view of the show.
+Just like its predecessor, Tokyo Dining, the forthcoming Shiki-Sai offers up Japanese cuisine and slightly obscured views of World Showcase Lagoon.
+While you will find better spots to catch the Epcot fireworks show, it is a decent place to try for Asian food fans looking for a memorable view of the show.
 With really only one large window overlooking the water which gets further muddled by guests standing in front of it outside during the fireworks, getting a wide-open view of the nighttime spectacular is iffy here at best.
 If you don’t get lucky, you can let your server know right before it starts that you’re heading outside for the who and will return after it’s done to finish eating.

 Monsieur Paul | France Pavilion